El Calafate Patagonia, Argentina Travel Guide

 Always park in marked areas to follow local rules.

-El Calafate's town center is compact and very friendly to those on foot.
+A Town near the edge of the southern patagonian ice field's the center of the local area is compact and very friendly to those on foot.

 Main way to visit Perito Moreno Glacier and Estancia Cristina.
 Book through local tour agencies.